-Prerequisite: Approval of Division Chairperson.
+Prerequisite: Sophomore Standing or Approval of Division Chairperson.

 A comprehensive treatment of career related activities encountered in the student's area of specialization.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Internship is open only to students enrolled in the Associate in Applied Science Degree program.
 Lab Fee: \$20.00.